MODEST CONTRADICTIONS

 Forget the leaf blower, HenryM.
 I agree totally with the rest of your post.
 I am just afraid that I, in my dotage, come across as stupid at times.
 That would hurt me more than most anything else.
 When one gets old, knows one is slipping occasionally, it is worse than if one no longer knows one is slipping.
 That is also why I have come to the conclusion that, contrary to all of those who are so grateful to wake up in the morning, I would counter with "but would you know?"

-As to animals, and many years ago, Schopenhauer said "Seit ich die Menschen kenne, liebe ich die Tiere."
+As to animals, many years ago, Schopenhauer said "Seit ich die Menschen kenne, liebe ich die Tiere."
 That sort of translates into "when I got to know men, I began preferring animals".
 If you have a better translation, Henry, please share.

 As to being a church-going Christian, I am not.
-But just like you, my moral compass, acquired courtesy of my parents and the nuns in church teaching catechism and the 10 commandments, I am convinced that those 10 commandments are all we need instead of the tomes and tomes of law books, and the continuing belief by elected officials that more and more a needed.
+But just like you, my moral compass, acquired courtesy of my parents and the nuns in church teaching catechism and the 10 commandments, I am convinced that those 10 commandments are all we need instead of the tomes and tomes of law books, and the continuing belief by elected officials that more and more are needed.